The ideal intersection property for essential groupoid C*-algebras: A new notion of groupoid actions on C -algebras

-We are now ready to formulate our definition of groupoid \Cstar-algebras.
-In Proposition~\ref{prop:bundle-G-cstar-algebra-integration-desintegration} we will compare this new definition with the classical definition of $\cG$-\Cstar-bundles introduced by Renault \cite{renault87-produits-croises}, showing that our definition is a suitable generalisation.
-We will only require this definition for groupoids with compact space of units, fitting the needs of Sections~\ref{sec:boundary-theory} and~\ref{sec:characterisations}. \begin{notation} Let $X$ be compact Hausdorff space, $A$ a unital \Cstar-algebra and $\cont(X) \subseteq A$ a unital inclusion of \Cstar-algebras.
+Let us also introduce the following notation for hereditary \Cstar-subalgebras. \begin{notation} Let $X$ be compact Hausdorff space, $A$ a unital \Cstar-algebra and $\cont(X) \subseteq A$ a unital inclusion of \Cstar-algebras.
 For an open subset $U \subseteq X$ we denote by

 the hereditary \Cstar-subalgebra of $A$ associated with $U$. \end{notation}